oviney/blog/TEST-ENGINEERING.md

 Overall, quality engineering plays a crucial role in ensuring the quality of software products and delivering value to customers and businesses.

-## What are the Principles of Test Engineering?
+## Principles of Test Engineering?
 The principles of test engineering are a set of fundamental concepts and guidelines that guide the design, development, and execution of tests.
 These principles include:

 1. Early testing: Testing should start as early as possible in the software development life cycle to catch defects early and reduce the cost of fixing them.